tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 There are indeed articles comparing some autoencoders to each other (e.g. [[1]](https://medium.com/@venkatakrishna.jonnalagadda/sparse-stacked-and-variational-autoencoder-efe5bfe73b64), [[2]](https://towardsdatascience.com/a-high-level-guide-to-autoencoders-b103ccd45924), [[3]](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73)), I found them lacking something.
 Most only compare a hand full of types and/or only scratch the surface of what autoencoders can do.
-Often you see only reconstructed samples, generated samples or latent space visualization but nothing about downstream tasks.
+Often you see only reconstructed samples, generated samples, or latent space visualization but nothing about downstream tasks.
 I wanted to know if a stacked autoencoder is better than a sparse one for anomaly detection or if a variational autoencoder learns better features for classification than a vector-quantized one.
 Inspired by this [repository](https://github.com/AntixK/PyTorch-VAE) I found, I took it into my own hands, and thus this blog post came into existence.

-Of course this article will probably not be a complete list of all the autoencoders out there, there are just too many.
+Of course, this article will probably not be a complete list of all the autoencoders out there, there are just too many.
 But, if you are missing your favorite autoencoder, feel free to contact me or send a PR.
 I tried to structure the code to be easily extendable, and you can find it at [github.com/tilman151/ae_bakeoff](https://github.com/tilman151/ae_bakeoff).

 This is my first personal project with *pytorch-lightning*, too.
-It really helped to make my code more structured, readable and cut out tons of boiler plate code.
+It really helped to make my code more structured, readable and cut out tons of boilerplate code.
 You can check out this great package [here](https://github.com/PyTorchLightning/pytorch-lightning).

 ## What and how are we comparing?

 First, let's make clear what the inclusion criterion for this article is.
 We are interested in all modifications to a vanilla deep autoencoder that change the way the latent space behaves or may improve a downstream task.
-This excludes application specific losses (e.g. perceptual VGG19 loss for images) and the types of encoder and decoder (e.g. LSTM vs. CNN).
+This excludes application-specific losses (e.g. perceptual VGG19 loss for images) and the types of encoder and decoder (e.g. LSTM vs. CNN).
-Following types have made the cut:
+The following types have made the cut:

 - Shallow Autoencoders
 - Deep Autoencoders (vanilla AE)